An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Related Work

-Recent advances in deep learning have improved segmentation accuracy by enabling complex representations of cardiovascular structures.
-For instance, CNNs like U-Net~\cite{Isensee2021nnUNet, ronneberger2015u} and its variants have been effective for cardiovascular segmentation tasks, particularly on the ACDC dataset~\cite{bernard2018deep}.
+Recent advances in deep learning have improved the precision of segmentation by enabling complex representations of cardiovascular structures.
+For example, CNNs such as U-Net~\cite{Isensee2021nnUNet, ronneberger2015u} and its variants have been effective for cardiovascular segmentation tasks, particularly on the ACDC dataset~\cite{bernard2018deep}.
 However, these methods are prone to overfitting and issues such as class imbalance, which complicates their application across diverse datasets like ImageCAS~\cite{zeng2023imagecas} and Aorta~\cite{imran2024cis, krebs2024volumetric}.
-Zeng \textit{et al.}~\cite{zeng2023imagecas} tackled coronary artery segmentation challenges in ImageCAS, utilizing multi-scale feature extraction to capture finer details, but the method still struggles with arteries exhibiting atypical morphology, requiring precise hyperparameter tuning.
+Zeng \textit{et al.}~\cite{zeng2023imagecas} tackled coronary artery segmentation challenges in ImageCAS, using multi-scale feature extraction to capture finer details, but the method still struggles with arteries exhibiting atypical morphology, requiring precise hyperparameter tuning.

-The Aorta dataset~\cite{imran2024cis, krebs2024volumetric} focuses on segmenting the aorta and its branches, where varying aortic diameters and pathologies like aneurysms present additional complexities.
-Imran \textit{et al.}~\cite{imran2024cis} proposed the CIS-UNet, a hybrid model incorporating Context-Aware Shifted Window Self-Attention mechanisms to address spatial variability in aortic structures, though its performance remains sensitive to imaging quality and resolution.
-To further improve segmentation, some studies have integrated CNNs with attention mechanisms and multi-scale processing.
-For example, Hu \textit{et al.}~\cite{hu2023} adapted the Segment Anything Model to medical images, incorporating multi-scale processing and CNN heads for enhanced segmentation across various datasets.

 A key development in segmentation accuracy came from Isensee \textit{et al.}~\cite{Isensee2021nnUNet}, who combined U-Net and V-Net architectures in the nnUNet framework~\cite{Isensee2021nnUNet}.
-While this method has proven effective, it heavily depends on extensive annotated datasets, limiting its applicability in scenarios with scarce labeled data—a frequent issue in cardiovascular imaging.
+Although this method has proven effective, it is highly dependent on extensive annotated datasets, limiting its applicability in scenarios with scarce labeled data—a frequent issue in cardiovascular imaging.
 To address this, transfer learning has been employed, as demonstrated by Chen \textit{et al.}~\cite{chen2020deep}, who pre-trained models on the ACDC dataset and fine-tuned them on smaller, less-annotated datasets.
 Despite improving performance, transfer learning remains susceptible to domain shift issues, particularly when applied to datasets like ImageCAS and Aorta with differing data distributions.